Bucket seat: Sport seats

 A sport seat is an improved version of a bucket seat with advanced lateral support and ability to accommodate racing harnesses.
 Sport seats are designed according to the shape of a human body to provide advanced lateral support and weight distribution, which helps the driver withstand g-force while cornering.
 Sport seats come with special openings for 3-point, 4-point, or 5-point racing harnesses to increase safety in extreme driving conditions.
-These seats often are lighter in weight compared to stock bucket seats, which is vital for any sport car.
+These seats often are lighter in weight compared to stock bucket seats, which is vital for any sports car.
 They are universal and technically can be installed in any vehicle using model specific or universal bolt-on seat mounting brackets.

 Suspension seats

 A suspension seat is a variation of a sport bucket seat designed for off-road vehicles.
 Unlike seats for sports cars, it is equipped with additional springs or suspension components that give extra shock absorption for bumps and jumps, making it softer and relatively more comfortable for the driver.
 While suspension seats provide more comfort for passengers, they are not considered safer than the static bucket seats used in motorsports.